kmathy/ngrx-generator/README.md

   "scripts": {
     "ngx-reduxor": "ngx-reduxor"
   },
-  ...
-  "ngxReduxor": {
-    "basePath": "./src/app/store", // For example, you can set it everywhere "separateDirectory": false // Or true if you want a directory for each actions, effects, reducers,...
-  }
-  ...
 ```

-## Import to your Angular app
+So that, you can directly use the Generator like the Angular CLI.<br>
-The first time you launch the generator, it creates a module called StoreReduxorModule.
+The first time you launch the generator, it will create a new file for the configuration.

-This module regroups all the reducers, effects and provided services created.
-There is also an index file containing the list of all reducers and you can also use this file to create some metaReducer,
-like a logger (for debugging purpose).
+## Import to your Angular application
+A module is created once you generate your first ngrx files.
+This module contains all the necessary: Reducers, interfaces, meta-reducers, effects,...
-After that, in your AppModule, you just need to import the module and it will expose the store in your app.
+You just need to import the module inside the AppModule and it will expose the store in your application.

 ```
 ...